Pan Am Flight 806

 Pan Am Flight 806 was an international scheduled flight from Auckland, New Zealand, to Los Angeles, California, with intermediate stops at Pago Pago, American Samoa and Honolulu, Hawaii.
-On January 30, 1974, the Boeing 707 Clipper Radiant crashed on approach to Pago Pago International Airport, killing 87 passengers and ten crew members.
+On January 30, 1974, the Boeing 707 Clipper Radiant crashed on approach to Pago Pago International Airport, killing 87 passengers and ten crew members, making it the deadliest aviation incident in American Samoan history.

 The National Transportation Safety Board (NTSB) determined the probable cause of the accident was the flight crew's tardy identification of microburst-induced wind shear.
-Other factors included poor visibility and a lack of altitude and airspeed callouts by the aircrew.
+Other factors included poor visibility, a lack of altitude, and airspeed callouts by the aircrew.

 Aircraft and flight crew

 The aircraft involved was a Boeing 707-321B powered by Pratt & Whitney JT3D-3B engines.
-Registered N454PA with manufacturer's serial number 19376/661, it had accumulated 21,625 airframe hours since its first flight in 1967.
-It was piloted by Captain Leroy Petersen, 52, who had 17,414 hours of pilot time of which 7,416 hours were in the 707.
+It had accumulated 21,625 airframe hours since its first flight in 1967.

+This 707 was piloted by Captain Leroy Petersen, age 52, who had 17,414 hours of pilot time of which 7,416 hours were in the 707.
 The copilot was First Officer Richard Gaines, 37, with 5,107 total piloting hours all in the 707.
 The Third officer was James Phillips, 43, with 5,208 total pilot hours of which 4,706 were on the 707 and the flight engineer was Gerry Green, 37, who had 2,399 total hours as both a Flight Engineer and reserve first officer of which 1,444 were on the 707.

 Although Gaines was scheduled to act as First officer on the flight, he had become ill with Laryngitis and as such was replaced by Third Officer Phillips, who acted as First Officer whilst Gaines stayed in the cockpit in the jumpseat.

+Among the survivors was the US Olympic diving coach Dick Smith.